bluz71/bluz71.github.io/_posts/2017-11-08-simple-computing-security-tips.md

 * Use the Chrome browser with HTTPS Everywhere, uBlock Origin and Privacy Badger

-* Windows Defender and Malwarebytes (both free) are all the Windows anti-virus you need
+* Windows Defender and Malwarebytes are all the Windows anti-virus you need

 * Backup your data